FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 Now, let's see what the functions abs is used for.
 We will use the help features of ipython to find out this.
-To see the documentation of a function, type the function name followed by a question mark, and hit enter.
+To see the documentation of a function, type the function name followed by a question mark.
 Ipython interpreter will show the documentation for the function.
-Lets us see the documentation of the function abs, type abs? and press enter
+Let us see the documentation of the function abs, type abs? and press enter

 ..
 L18